 When you buy a high-grade f/2.8 max aperture lens, you want great image quality at that wide aperture.
 In the not-too-distant-past, ultra-wide-angle zoom lenses showed good reason to stop down by one or two stops.
 Then came the Canon EF 16-35mm f/4L IS USM Lens and Canon EF 16-35mm f/2.8L III USM Lens, two extraordinary-performing models.
 As mentioned, the Canon designers promised me that all of the RF lenses would have advantages over their EF counterparts and that image quality would be (minimally) as good and often better and especially the Canon EF 16-35mm f/2.8L III had the bar set very high.

 I am happy to report that this lens rocks.

 Especially at ultra-wide-angles, image quality typically degrades as the image circle's radius is traversed, meaning that corners are seldom rendered as crisply as the center of the frame.
 While I won't go as far as saying the corner performance equals the center performance in this case, the corners are rendered very well, even at f/2.8.
-Stopping down slowly improves periphery performance but clearing peripheral shading increasing contrast accounts for much of the improvement.
+Stopping down slowly improves periphery performance but clearing peripheral shading yielding increasing contrast accounts for much of the improvement.

-The EOS R's imaging sensor does not appear to be challenging this lens' performance.
+The EOS R's imaging sensor does not appear to be challenging this lens's performance.
 Details are being nicely resolved at f/2.8 and the results show little reason to stop down for resolution and contrast purposes.

 This testing often illustrates a detrimental lens attribute referred to as focus shift, the plane of sharp focus moving forward or backward as the aperture is narrowed (residual spherical aberration or RSA).
 That is not an issue with this lens.
 Depth of field increases very evenly in front of and behind the focused distance as the aperture narrows.